toddcf/code-snippets/git/branches/4-rename-branch.md

 ### Rename Remote Branch

-If the branch was already pushed the `<old_name>` branch to remote, you can also rename that as follows:
+If the `<old_name>` branch was already pushed to remote, you can also rename that as follows:

 3. Push the new branch name to remote: `git push origin -u <new_name>`
 4. Delete the old remote branch: `git push origin --delete <old_name>`